CHIEF EXECUTIVE OFFICER

 The eldest son of the Kaspar fourth generation, David graduated with a degree in business management as a member of the Corps of Cadets at Texas A&M University.
-David's first project at Kaspar Companies was creating and managing the sales department of Kaspar Companies' now extinct newspaper rack company, Sho-Rack, where he never reneged on a delivery commitment.
-His unwavering dedication to building a customer experience that exceeded all others is still maintained throughout all of Kaspar Companies' subsidiaries.
+David’s first project at Kaspar Companies was creating and managing the sales department of Kaspar Companies’ now extinct newspaper rack company, Sho-Rack, where he never reneged on a delivery commitment.
+His unwavering dedication to building a customer experience that exceeded all others is still maintained throughout all of Kaspar Companies’ subsidiaries.
 David developed a series of programs to train managers and staff on proper resolutions to mechanism problems, leading to increased efficiency in all aspects of production.
-As the chief executive officer, David guides Kaspar Companies on a steady path of sustainable growth.
+As the Chairman of the Board, David continues to help guide Kaspar Companies on a steady path of sustainable growth.

 Doug Kaspar graduated from Texas A&M University in 1980 as a member of the Corps of Cadets with a degree in industrial engineering.
 After bicycling across Europe for three months, Doug returned to America to work on a multitude of engineering projects for Kaspar Companies, including factory work flows, building design, machinery implementation, system design, information technology and environmental compliance.
 Throughout his tenure at Kaspar Companies, Doug engineered a multitude of innovative inventions, including the development of a patent electrocoagulation wastewater treatment system, Kaselco.
 Today, Doug continues to be involved in every aspect of Kaspar Companies as a member of the board.

-Terry Rathert serves on the Board of Directors for Kaspar Companies, as well as Southwestern Energy and the YMCA of the Greater Houston Area.
-Terry graduated from Texas A&M University with a degree in petroleum engineering and is a member of the Academy of Distinguished Graduates of the Harold Vance Department of Petroleum Engineering.
-He continues his presence at the university by serving on Texas A&M University’s Petroleum Engineering Department Industry Board.
-Terry co-founded Newfield Exploration Company, where he held the position of chief financial officer from 1992 to 2013 before retiring as the executive vice president and senior advisor in 2014.
-Prior to joining Newfield in 1989, Terry was the director of economic planning and analysis for Tenneco Oil Exploration and Production Company.
+Terry Rathert serves on the Board of Directors for Kaspar Companies, Southwestern Energy, the YMCA of the Greater Houston Area, and Texas A&M University’s Petroleum Engineering Department Industry Board.
+Terry graduated from Texas A&M with a degree in petroleum engineering and is a member of the Academy of Distinguished Graduates of the Harold Vance Department of Petroleum Engineering.
+Terry co-founded Newfield Exploration Company, where he held the position of CFO from 1992 to 2013 before retiring as the executive VP and senior advisor.
 A graduate of the Rice University Management Program and a member of the Society of Petroleum Engineers, Terry has experience as the treasurer for the Houston Energy Finance Group, the American Exploration and Production Council, and America’s Natural Gas Alliance.
 Born and raised in St. Louis, Missouri, Terry is an avid cold water fly fisherman, turkey hunter, wing shooter and bow hunter.

-With over a century of experience, we're proud to say that our family of businesses spans 20 recessions, one depression, two world wars, oil embargoes, steel shortages and 20 presidential administrations.
-Starting with a single wire basket, Kaspar Companies has since grown to be the parent company of eight subsidiaries: Ranch Hand Truck Accessories, Kaspar Manufacturing, Texas Precious Metals, BEDROCK Truck Beds, Truckfitters, Silverback Homes, Horizon Firearms, and iota Outdoors.
+With over a century of experience, we’re proud to say that our family of businesses spans 20 recessions, one depression, two world wars, oil embargoes, steel shortages and 21 presidential administrations.
+Starting with a single wire basket, Kaspar Companies has since grown to be the parent company of seven subsidiaries: Kaspar Wire Works, Texas Precious Metals, Texas Ammunition, BEDROCK Truck Beds, Silverback Homes, Horizon Firearms, and iota Outdoors.
 A fifth-generation family business headquartered in Shiner, Texas, Kaspar Companies has evolved and expanded into diverse industries while remaining grounded in the founding principles of quality American workmanship and honest business practices.

 In the 1890s, Texas farmer and son-of-an-immigrant missionary August Kaspar fashioned a basket out of an abandoned wire fence.
 August watched as his fellow Texas ranchers discarded their old smooth wire fences for the newly invented barbed wire and discovered that the scraps were not simply trash.
 Using nothing but his hands and a pair of pliers, he created a crude looking basket that was intended to help him carry hay and corn shucks from the barn to the animal stalls.
 Little did he know that this basket would lead to a century-old business legacy and serve as the entrepreneurial spark of modern day Kaspar Companies.